-Students should have regular and ongoing contact with their faculty adviser, across all years in residence.
-In order to build a strong relationship, students should aim to meet with their adviser at least twice each semester and enroll in any research groups that they offer.
+Students should have regular and ongoing contact with their faculty advisor, across all years in residence.
+In order to build a strong relationship, students should aim to meet with their advisor at least twice each semester and enroll in any research groups that they offer.
 In their second and third years, students should put time and energy into developing good working relationships with three other faculty members, as they begin the process of building committees for their oral examination (4 senate faculty members required) and dissertation (3 senate faculty members required).
 An inability to develop and sustain relationships with members of the faculty is one sign of inadequate progress.

-5) Professional Values, Attitudes, and Behaviors
+4) Professional Values & Attitudes